askoots/graphql/README.md

 # graphql

-Sign in with your intra credentials and see your results.
+Go to https://askoots.github.io/graphql/ and sign in with your intra credentials to see your results.

 ## 🧭 Auditing directions